 - Leverage, coordinate, and advocate for accessibility, availability, and sustainability of high quality, out-of-school-time programs

 In order to achieve the goals of the 2011 GRASA strategic plan related to youth program quality, a Quality Working Group was formed in 2012.
 Eleven members of GRASA representing a variety of funders, researchers, advocates, and providers recommended a set of out-of-school-time program standards for endorsement in the community.

 It is believed that this set of quality youth program standards provides a shared foundation and benchmarks for all youth programs and will help out-of-school-time providers communicate their values as well as hold themselves accountable for the programs they provide.
 Youth and families can use standards as a reference when observing a program for the first time or to help understand what to expect from a program in the long run.
 Quality standards also help educate the community about what high-quality programming involves and how it can be achieved.
 Standards are one component of a multi-component quality system that needs to be developed.

-Click here to review the GRASA Quality Working Group’s recommendations to GRASA, which were adopted in December 2012.
+Review the GRASA Quality Working Group’s recommendations, which were adopted in December 2012.

 Please email Director Chris Dandino or call her at 585.739.9853 with questions about out-of-school-time programs in Monroe County.